rloutlaw/JavaSDKDocs/outlawSDKDocs/ecilpse.md

 ---
 # Get started with Azure development in Java with Eclipse

-This tutorial will walk you through creating a command line tool that connects to and queries information from your Azure account.
+This guide will walk you through creating a command line tool with Eclipse that connects to Azure and lists virtual machines in a given resource group.

 ## Prerequisites